 Taking place on a Saturday in late May in Bathgate's Meadow Park, the West Lothian Highland Games plays host to a wide range of events including highland dancing, solo piping, pipe band and heavy athletics competitions plus many other sideshows and attractions.

 Bathgate Highland Games were first held in 1973, and the name changed to the Bathgate and West Lothian highland Games in 1990.
-They became known simply as the West Lothian Highland Games since 2009, reflecting the participation of people from right across the area: and in 2014 the name was expanded to become the West Lothian Highland Games and British Pipe Band Championships.
+They became known simply as the West Lothian Highland Games since 2009, reflecting the participation of people from right across the area.

 The West Lothian Highland Games begins each year with the "Beating of the Retreat" through the streets of Bathgate, a ceremonial march which has its origins in ancient military custom, whereby a drummer would beat a "tattoo" as a call to soldiers to return to their quarters.
 The procedure of the Retreat varied between regiments, sometimes involving whole drum corps, or pipes and drums, marching around the garrison or the town wall.
 The Retreat acted like a curfew for the soldiers and sometimes for the local townspeople as well, in days before watches were widely available.

 At the sound of the "tattoo" inn-keepers were required to stop serving beer: indeed the meaning of the word "tattoo" is thought to come from the Dutch "doe den tap toe" meaning "turn off the (beer) taps".
 Penalties were severe for any soldiers found breaking the curfew.
 In 1745, the Duke of Cumberland decreed that "Soldiers who take their arms out of the bell tents after Retreat are to suffer death".